Universal Leaderboard Advertisement

 When and Where to See the Northern Lights in Iceland

-Located on the edge of the Arctic Circle, Iceland gets as little as four hours of sunlight during the winter, meaning visitors could see the northern lights – along with brilliant stars in the sky – even in the middle of the day.
+Located on the edge of the Arctic Circle, the Land of Fire and ice gets as little as four hours of sunlight during the winter, meaning visitors could see the northern lights in Iceland – along with brilliant stars in the sky – even in the middle of the day.

-More Reasons Winter Is the Best Time to Travel to Iceland
+More Reasons Winter Is the Best Time to Visit Iceland

 Active travelers will love Iceland’s many snow sports options.
 About 10% of Iceland is covered in glaciers, most of which are within easy driving distance of Reykjavik.
 Glacier hikes and ice climbing are just a few ways to enjoy an immersive experience on these rivers of ice, which also can be explored by jeep or snowmobile.